tehw0lf/Wabbajack-on-Linux/README.md

 The CLI can be run with `env WINEPREFIX=$WABBAJACK_PREFIX wine $WABBAJACK_DIR/wabbajack-set-nexus-api-key/wabbajack-cli.exe `

 The GUI installation script creates both a run script and a reset-and-run script on the user's Desktop.
 The reset-and-run script is intended to fix the blank page issue on nexus mods, see below.
+The reset-and-run script will preserve existing logins to nexusmods and vectorplexus.
+Those logins will be saves into /tmp/wjauth, which can be deleted after running the reset script - they are automatically removed after rebooting / shutting down the system.

+## Updating Wabbajack

+The reset-and-run script can be used to update the Wabbajack installation as it both downloads the latest version and preserves existing logins.
+All folders inside the release-specific directory are either disposable or symbolic links.

 ## Known Issues